SapnilSarker/StressECGNet/README.md

 #model interpretability file is for t-SNE representation of different model layers

-#StressECGNet file is the code of the overall model representation
+#StressECGNet_model file is the code of the overall model representation

-#Data Augmentation file is the code of applied minority class data augmentation techniques.
+#DataAugmentation file is the code of applied minority class data augmentation techniques.